-- 3. Unauthorized use of notes or other aids during a quiz, exam or other performance evaluation. - 4.
-During a quiz or exam, using an electronic device that contains unauthorized information. - 5.
-Communicating or attempting to communicate answers, hints or suggestions during an exam using any means including electronic devices. - 6.
-Collaborating, without prior permission from one's professor, in the preparation of assignments, lab reports, papers or take home exams. - 7.
-Using another person's answers for an assignment. - 8.
+4. Possessing or using an electronic device during a quiz or exam that contains unauthorized information.

+5. Communicating or attempting to communicate answers, hints or suggestions during an exam using any means including electronic devices.

+6. Collaborating, without prior permission from your professor, in the preparation of assignments, lab reports, papers or take home exams.

+- 7. Using another person's answers for an assignment. - 8.
 Providing test questions to other students either orally or in written form. - 9.
 Stealing or attempting to steal an exam, exam questions or an answer key.